simplybusiness/kitcat/docs/STRATEGY.md

 However, in order for a migration script to use this framework, it needs to instantiate a migration strategy, fulfilling the following requirements:

-1. Needs to respond to `#process(item)`.
-It should implement a `#process(item)` method that will be called by the framework.
-The method needs to return `true` if the item is processed successfully, or `false` if it is not processed successfully.
-This is taken into account by the framework to keep track of the items that have been processed successfully.
-Also, framework makes sure to log the correct lines in the log file accordingly.

-2. Needs to respond to `#criteria`.
+1. Needs to respond to `#criteria`.
 This should be returning a collection.
 In fact, an object that responds to `#each` and to `#count`.
 The `#each` called on the result of `#criteria` needs to return a Ruby `Enumerator` or something that responds to `#next` giving the next item to be processed.
    So, if we have a `migration_strategy`, then

    1. `criteria.count` needs to be implemented so that its result is the number of items to process in total.
-Framework needs that in order to be able to display a progress bar that would correspond to the actual work load.
-Otherwise, this is not.<br/>
+Framework needs that in order to be able to display a progress bar that would correspond to the actual work load.<br/>
-       *Hint:* Think about whether you want the collection `#count` implementation to be counting by eagerly loading all the elements of the collection in memory, or, by letting the `#count` being implemented more efficiently.
+       *Hint:* Think about whether you want the collection `#count` implementation to be counting by eagerly loading all the elements of the collection in memory, or, by letting the `#count` be implemented more efficiently.
 For example, if you are querying a database, it might be more appropriate to let the database server do the count for you, rather than bringing the whole collection into memory and then counting using Ruby code.<br/>
        **Important:** Just for your information and in order for you to be cautious on the implementation, if one calls `#count`,